jbaker8935/switcheroo/video_assets.md

 - - piece sprite should have a 2 pixel edge border
 - - piece sprite should have a color fill
 - - swapped piece sprite should have an inset symbol, e.g. star shaped

+## Highlight Sprite
+- 24x24 pixels
+- One bit map required for highlight sprites
+- Eight highlight sprites are defined representing the 8 possible movement directions from a piece position
+- Highlight sprites placed over empty cells use a different color palette than a highlight sprite placed over an opponent's piece that is a candidate for swapping.
+- Highlight Sprite bitmaps use the reserved Piece Clut slot values defined in the Graphics Color Lookup Table

+- generated assets to be used during testing
+- - highlight sprite should have a 8 pixel transparent border
+- - highlight sprite should have a 1 pixel edge border
+- - highlight sprite should have a color fill

 ## Icon Sprite
 - 16x16 pixels
 - sprite bitmap defined for each Icon